Chart Color Schemes

 Development

-Holloways Beach has seen minimal development activity over the past five years, with an average of less than one approval per year, totaling four in that period.
-This low level of development is typical of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.
+Holloways Beach has seen minimal development activity over the past five years, with an average of less than one approval per year, totalling two in total.
+This low level of development is typical of rural areas where housing demand is modest and construction activity is constrained by local demand and infrastructure capacity.
+It should be noted that with such low approval numbers, yearly growth figures and relativities can fluctuate significantly based on individual projects.

 Frequently Asked Questions - Development